fons/cl-mongo/README.md

 Run map reduce on the mongo server. map and reduce are either the names of the javascript functions, created with defjs or defsrvjs or are function definitions in javascript.
 The keywords refer to option available for map reduce in mongo.
 This returns a result summary document.
+When using :keeptemp t without specificing :out the collection is mr.&lt;collection&gt;

 </blockquote>